buildthedocs/btd/doc/gha/examples.rst

 Examples
 ########

-:gh:`ghdl/ghdl` and :gh:`rodrigomelo9/FOSS-for-FPGAs` showcase the typical usage of BTD.
+:gh:`ghdl/ghdl-cosim` showcases the typical usage of BTD.

-In :gh:`ghdl/ghdl-cosim`, a different HTML documentation generator is executed before BTD.
+In :gh:`ghdl/ghdl`, a different HTML documentation generator is executed before BTD.
 The content to be included in the final site is placed in a subdir, which is specified in the Sphinx configuration file (``doc.py``).
 For instance:

 .. code-block::